hxiaoCS/SleepQA_Reproduction/README.md

 2. Fine-tune the six domain-specific BERT models (see training code section)
 3. Anlyze and choose the best performing models for the reader model and retrieval model (PubMedBERT + BioBERT BioASQ).
 4. Perform intrinsic evaluation using the code in the SleepQA_Reproduction/evaluation folder.
-5. Perform extrinsic evaluation using the code in the SleepQA_Reproduction/evaluation folder and SleepQA_Reproduction/evaluation/utils folder.
+5. Perform extrinsic evaluation using the code in the SleepQA_Reproduction/evaluation folder.